adamova108/wppb-plugin/README.md

-# wppb-plugin
-WP demo plugin
+# A WordPress demo plugin from a WPPB boilerplate template